 Running any hospitality business comes with its own set of unique challenges.
-Any business that deals directly with the public has to provide a safe, secure environment, not just for their customers but for the staff too.
-In this age of litigation, it’s important to ensure that you have the right kind of insurance to protect yourself against financial problems, even if the root cause isn’t your fault.
-And that’s where we can help.
+If you deal directly with the public, you have to provide a safe, secure environment – not just for your customers but for your staff, too.
+In this age of litigation, it’s important to ensure you have the right kind of bar insurance to protect yourself against financial problems, even if the root cause isn’t your fault.
+That’s where we can help.

 At Park Insurance we’ve been working with the businesses of Bristol and the surrounding area for over 30 years, providing premium quality, affordable and tailor-made insurance packages.
-We specialise in creating bespoke insurance cover for niche sectors.
-And thanks to our extensive experience and close association with local catering and hospitality businesses, we understand what kind of challenges modern bars and clubs face.
+We specialise in creating bespoke insurance policies for niche sectors.
+Thanks to our extensive experience and close association with local catering and hospitality businesses, we understand the challenges modern bars and clubs face.

-We combine our expertise in both the insurance sector and the hospitality industry to identify what kind of cover your business needs.
+We combine our expertise in the insurance and hospitality industries to identify what kind of coverage your business might need.
 We then use our position as preferred brokers to the UK’s largest and best-known insurance providers to source affordable cover that fits your exact criteria.
-And all at a price you can afford.
+And all at a price that you can afford.

 A specialist broker for the community

-For over three decades we’ve worked with the businesses of Bristol to build up strong relationships and a detailed understanding of the local community, its needs and aspirations.
-Park Insurance is part of the community, so we know how central to the locale pubs, clubs and bars are.
-Whether you’re a brand new bar or are running an inn that has been operating on the same spot for centuries, we know the challenges you face on a daily basis.
+For over three decades, we’ve built strong relationships with the businesses of Bristol and developed a detailed understanding of the local community, its needs and aspirations.
+We know how central pubs, clubs and bars are to the area.
+Whether you’re a brand-new bar or you’re running an inn that has been operating in the same spot for centuries, we’re familiar with the challenges you face daily.

 With slim profit margins and high overheads, running a bar comes at a high cost.
-Any interruption to your business can devastate your bottom-line figures, so we make sure you have the right insurance to protect you financially, and give you complete peace of mind.
+Any interruption to your business can devastate your bottom-line figures, so we make sure you have the right bar insurance to protect you financially and to give you complete peace of mind.

 What bar insurance do you need?

-Bar insurance is slightly different in that it has to take into account that you are operating a licensed premises.
-So any insurance cover you buy will need to reflect that.
-The only legally required form of insurance is Employer’s liability insurance, which is mandatory if you employ anyone within your operation, whether that’s full time, part time or sub-contracted.
+Bar insurance is slightly different to regular insurance as it takes into account the fact that you’re operating a licensed premise.
+Any insurance cover you buy will need to reflect this.
+The only legally required form of insurance is Employer’s Liability insurance, which is mandatory if you employ anyone within your operation – whether that’s full-time, part-time or as a subcontractor.

-However, your licence may depend on you having other types of insurance in place, most importantly Public Liability insurance.
-This provides financial protection should the worst happen and a member of the public suffer an injury while on the premises.
+However, your licence may depend on having other types of insurance in place, most importantly Public Liability insurance.
+This provides financial protection should the worst happen and a member of the public suffers an injury while on the premises.

-Your licence may also require you to have specialist Buildings and Contents insurance that is specifically designed to cover licensed businesses such as bars and clubs.
+Your licence may also require you to have specialist Buildings and Contents insurance specifically designed to cover licensed businesses such as bars and clubs.

 Door supervisor cover – if you employ door staff then taking out extra cover is advisable to protect you and your business financially against any compensation claims from members of the public.